mkapur/sab-2021-doc/_main.knit.md

 A retrospective analysis was conducted by running the base model with data removed for the past 5 years.
 All retrospective model runs fall within the uncertainty estimates from the base model.
 There was limited evidence of a retrospective pattern in estimates of spawning biomass and stock status, such that the view of the stock becomes more pessimistic as data are removed (Figures \ref{fig:retroSB} and \ref{fig:retroDEP} ).
-The retrospective pattern in stock status is largely driven by some of the largest recruitments observed for sablefish during 2013 and 2016 (Figure \ref{fig:retroREC}).
+The retrospective pattern in stock status is largely driven by the relative amount of data available to inform the estimates of some of the largest recruitments observed for sablefish during 2013 and 2016 (Figure \ref{fig:retroREC}).

 ## Historical analysis

 Estimates of the current stock size and relative depletion were highly consistent with prior stock assessments, particularly from the 1970s forward, the period of time with good data for sablefish (Figure \ref{fig:histassess}).
 Estimates of stock size prior to the mid-1970s are greater in the 2005 and 2007 assessments, however there were limited data to inform the pre-1970 model period.
-Notably, depletion estimates retrospective runs which truncate the series to 2019 or prior are within the narrower uncertainty bounds from the 2019 benchmark, while the increasing perception of the stock is consistent across all models which include the new data and timeblocking structure (Figures \ref{fig:retrobenchDEP} and \ref{fig:retrobenchREC}).
+Notably, depletion estimates retrospective runs which truncate the series to 2019 or earlier are within the narrower uncertainty bounds from the 2019 benchmark, while the increasing perception of the stock is consistent across all models which include the new data and timeblocking structure (Figures \ref{fig:retrobenchDEP} and \ref{fig:retrobenchREC}).

 ## Likelihood profiles